OneSilverBullet/silvergamer.github.io/_posts/2023-11-5-DirectX12-Encapsulation.md

 Since only a single CBV_SRV_UAV descriptor heap and a single SAMPLER descriptor heap can be bound to the command list at the same time, the DynamicDescriptorHeap class also ensures that the currently bound descriptor heap has a sufficient number of descriptors to commit all of the staged descriptors before a Draw or Dispatch command is executed.
 If the currently bound descriptor heap runs out of descriptors, then a new descriptor heap is bound to the command list.

+**The dyanmic descriptor heap only consider about the descriptors table.** As for SRV, CRV, UAV, we can bind the gpu resource directly to the command list.
+In dynamic descriptor heap, we can change the related slot gpu resource, and we can changed the rendering effect directly, which is a nice way to promote efficiency.

 There are two essential structure as the basis of dynamic descriptor heap.

 (1) **Descriptor Table Cache**: Describes a descriptor table entry, a region of the handle cache and which handles have been set.